 MG4 review and buyer's guide

-This little hatchback from the resurrected and now-Chinese MG brand has been making waves in the automotive world, because it does seem to represent decent value – especially in the field of overpriced EVs.
+The MG4 is a small-medium hatchback from the resurrected Chinese-owned MG brand which has been making waves in the automotive world by representing decent value – especially in the crowded field of overpriced electric vehicles.

-MG4 is something of a triple threat: it drives quite nicely, offers good comfort and features, and it’s affordable.
+MG4 is a triple threat: it drives quite nicely, offers good comfort and features, and it’s affordable.
 But should you consider one?
 And what variant should you go for?

 Just to clear things up, the MG4 is a fully electric vehicle that competes in the premium small-car class against products such as the BMW 1 Series, Nissan Leaf and Subaru WRX.
 It’s being offered in a variety of power levels in Australia, with rear- and all-wheel drive configurations.

-There are five main models to pick from, in fact, including a high-performance version called the XPower that promises a 0-100km/h run in a supercar-like 3.8 seconds.
+There are five main models to pick from, including a high-performance version called the XPower that promises a 0-100km/h sprint in a supercar-like 3.8 seconds.

 The MG4 is produced by parent company SAIC Motor in China.
-It is the first new-generation model to land in Australia, and it’s the first model to be built on the parent company’s recent Modular Scalable Platform.
+It is the company’s first new-generation EV model to land in Australia, and it’s the first model to be built on the parent company’s recent Modular Scalable Platform.
 This platform has been designed from the ground up to accommodate electric powertrain systems.
+That’s a good thing, meaning it is solely designed to be an EV from the start, not hastily adapted from a combustion base, as was the case for many first-gen EVs in the last decade.

 Why does this matter?
 A new platform is usually a good thing because it means it is packaged with the company’s latest and greatest developments.
-That spans from safety, in-car technology, to cabin space and comfort.
+That spans from safety and in-car technology, to cabin space and comfort.
 It’s all improved.
 Most of the time anyway.

 It’s difficult to describe the body design and vehicle style, as the MG4 is not a sedan and not a conventional hatchback, but it’s not really an SUV or crossover, either.
 The ground clearance height is 158mm, which is slightly more than what is typically offered in a hatchback – the Kia Cerato hatch is measured at 140mm.